 Wednesday, March 29, 2017

-Clarifying LIFO Conformity Rule Misinterpretations Related to the Acceptability of Differing Book & Tax LIFO Methods
+Clarifying the Acceptability of Differing Book & Tax LIFO Methods

-The convoluted nature of LIFO has caused accounting professionals to believe that companies must use uniform Book (Financial Reporting) & Tax LIFO methods.
-That misconception is incorrect.
-Both IRS Regs. & GAAP allow for companies to have differing Book & Tax LIFO methods.
+The convoluted nature of LIFO has caused confusion behind the fact that companies are allowed to use differing Book (Financial Reporting) & Tax LIFO methods.
+Both GAAP & the IRS allow for companies to have differing Book & Tax LIFO methods.
 Aside from International Financial Reporting Standards (IFRS), the only true Book & Tax LIFO conformity requirements are as follows:

 - LIFO must be used for both Book & Tax reporting purposes